dkreft/github-search/README.md

 # github-search

-This is a technical interview homework problem given by MasterCard—a single-page application that prompts the user to sign-in via GitHub OAuth, and once authenticated, provides a simple input that takes a GitHub username.
+This is a technical interview homework problem given by MasterCard.

+This a single-page application that prompts the user to sign-in via GitHub OAuth, and once authenticated, provides a simple input that takes a GitHub username.
 If the entered username is valid, that user's avatar, name, and a paginated list of repsitories will be displayed.

 ## Assignment